maheini/FreeStyle-Libre-3-patch/README.md

 The following things are known about the libre 3 app: After startup, the app gets checked it there are any modifications.
 WhiteCryption code protection is used.

+## Current solutions for FSL 3

+- Librelink to Nightscout sideloading: https://github.com/timoschlueter/nightscout-librelink-up
+- Second project is in progress (More coming soon)

 #### #WeAreNotWaiting